sleebapaul/sleebapaul.github.io/_drafts/2018-05-29-rnn-tutorial-2.markdown

 A language model will always have a **dictionary**, which is a collection of all the tokens that will be used in that model.
 For example, the dictionary of a character language model of english will be the collection of 26 small letters, 26 capital letters, space and special characters of english.
 Dictionary size is small, still we can generate entire english vocabulary.

 What about word level representation?
 Dictionary will contain all the words present in our training data.
-But we can't expect our model to generate a new word which is not in our vocabulary.
-Same time, word level model are less gibberish than a character model since, a word is the basic building block rather than character.
+We can't expect the model to generate a new word which is not in vocabulary.
+Same time, word level model are less gibberish than a character model since, a word is the basic meaningful building block of a sentence.

 ### Simplest language model

-The simplest language model is randomly picking each character from its dictionary.
+The simplest language modelling is randomly picking each character from its dictionary.
 The below code snippet depicts the simple character level language model.
 You may try a word level language model by yourself.

 <script src="https://gist.github.com/sleebapaul/fa0a29a7acd6d6f85f2e4ee9d51d1156.js"></script>